 Researchers believe that this behavior remains principally due to the fact that adult Tuatara often shows cannibalistic tendencies.
-Though not toxic, they also tend to be rather aggressive and possess a powerful bite for a creature of their size.
+Though not toxic, individuals also tend to be rather aggressive and it possesses a powerful bite for a creature of its size.

-However, it also still remains numerous on these islands.
-This is attributed to the fact that the islands are inhospitable and rarely visited by humans, aside from researchers.
+However, for the moment, it still remains numerous on these islands.
+This surprising fact is attributed to the fact that the islands are quite inhospitable.
+Therefore, humans rarely venture to them, aside from researchers.